 Functional data analysis (FDA) is a field of statistics that models functions (e.g. full trajectories/time series of pupillary light response) without extracting pre-defined specific features [14].
 These functions may be either the outcome (the whole trajectory is the outcome) or a predictor, or both.
 The methods are designed to handle complicated (e.g. highly non-linear) data and associations, while accounting for within person correlations over the function.
 For example, in the current context, FDA methods allow for estimating and quantifying uncertainty for differences in patterns of pupillary light response vary over time by cannabis use history.
 In our analysis, a single functional unit is the pupillary light response trajectory for a single subject.
 This functional unit is denoted yit or xit for participant i, depending on whether the trajectory is modelled as the outcome or predictor, respectively, with t specifying the time at which the measurement was assessed.
 For example, if a participant has the pupillary light response trajectory shown in Figure 1, with pupil change of -25.3% at 2 seconds after the start of the light test, then yit=y12= -25.3.
 Similarly, at 5 seconds after the start of the light test y15=-14.9.

 Our analysis uses two distinct FDA methods to model differences in pupil response to light after cannabis use.
-The first method, functional logistic regression (aka scalar-on-function regression), is used to predict whether or not a subject recently used cannabis and treats the pupil response trajectory as a predictor variable.
+The first method, functional logistic regression (also referred to as scalar-on-function regression in the FDA literature), is used to predict whether or not a subject recently used cannabis and treats the pupil response trajectory as a predictor variable.
 The second method, function-on-scalar regression, is used to model and visualize how patterns in the pupil response trajectories differ for participants with patterns of daily cannabis use, occasional cannabis use, and no use, and treats the pupillary light response trajectory as the outcome.
 These methods and their roles in this analysis are described in more detail below.

 Predicting recent cannabis use via functional logistic regression